bmannakee/caller_paper/paper.md

 # Introduction

+Single nucleotide substitions, i.e. simple mutations, arise in tumors at a rate and at genomic locations driven by two main processes.
+The first and simplest process is the spontaneous accumulation of mutations that occurs in all dividing tissues, and has a characteristic mutation signature that describes the probability of mutation in a given genomic context [@Nik-Zainal2012a;@Alexandrov2015;@Lee-Six2018].
+The second, and far more complex, process is the accumulation of mutations through exposure to mutagens or degradation/loss of function of cellular machinery responsible for the identification and repair of damage or replication errors.
+This second process also leaves a signature on the mutation spectrum observed in a tumor, and these signatures are highly specific to the underlying biological or mutagenic process generating mutations [@Alexandrov2013a;@Helleday2014a;@Nik-Zainal2016;@Alexandrov2016].

  <!-- Tumors are generally considered to arise from a single cell which acquires metastatic potential and is the ancestor of all cells in the tumor [@Nowell1976;@Fearon1989].
 Clonal evolutionary processes are well studied in cancer [@Bozic2010;@Bozic2016], and the theory leads to three potential models for tumor evolution.
 Tumors can evolve as a terminal expansion subject to little or no selective pressure, leading to a so-called *Big Bang* which is characterized by a large number of heterogeneous subclones[@Sottoriva2015].